climatemodeling/unified-dashboard/docs/ILAMB-Hydro/index.md

 ![Scalar table overview](./figs/Figure5.png)

-*Figure 5.
+*Figure 6.
 Scalar table summarizing metrics for the selected variable across all model and downscaling combinations.*

 The scalar table (Figure 6) is followed by **annual** and **seasonal** (not shown here) **spatial maps** of various metrics, and **mean time-series** (Figure 7) plots for the chosen model–region combinations from the left menu.

 ![Annual/seasonal maps 1](./figs/Figure6.png)

-*Figure 6.
-Example annual spatial map.*

 ![Annual/seasonal maps 2](./figs/Figure7.png)